Even if you’re sublimely happy with your other half, statistics show that around 31% of couples clash over finances on a monthly basis.

 However, if you’re sharing your home, and finances, with a partner who wastes money and refuses to reign in their spending (or worse, labours under the assumption that they are actually spending wisely) then life can be really difficult.

 Obviously this is the clear place to start.
+After all, among couples that are “in sync” about their finances, 68% report that their financial communication with their partner is either “very good” or “perfect”.
 If your partner has a clear and persistent spending problem that is causing problems for the joint household, then you are well within your rights to gently sit them down and talk to them about it.

-A good way to approach this is to sit down with receipts or your previous bank balance that details all the transactions that have taken place over that last few months, and to go through all the spends together.
-Talk to your partner about why the transactions were made, when they were made, etc. This may sound awful and controlling but remember that this is your financial future too.
-Don’t be confrontational about it, instead approach the occasion as an opportunity to realign your thinking and awareness of the current state of your joint finances.
+A good way to approach this is to sit down with receipts or your previous bank balance that details all the transactions that have taken place over that last few months, and to go through them together.

 In order to keep the occasion as non-confrontational as possible (which can sometimes be difficult when it comes to discussing money), try asking your partner a few of these questions so you can gain a better understanding of their way of thinking:

 - How do you feel about our finances right now?